Collards Manual

 3.1.2 Markdown Extensions

 Two 3bmd extensions are used: Code blocks and Wikilinks.
-Code blocks
+Code blocks are

 (setf 3bmd-code-blocks:*renderer* :pygments)